 CodeTwo Office 365 Migration is an awarded software which makes a transition from an Exchange server to Office 365 much easier than by native means.
 The program lets you perform a secure migration and use features such as filters, scheduler and detailed reports, which let you plan the whole process and leave it to finish automatically.
 Migrating public folders to the target shared mailbox using CodeTwo Office 365 Migration is also simple:

 - Start from creating a new migration job from Exchange Server (or Office 365)

-- Next, connect to the source server (if you have not done this yet), and choose your public folders for to migrate.
+- Connect to the source server (if you have not done this yet) and choose your public folders to migrate.

 - The next step is to connect with the chosen target server.